qmonmert/strava-provider-writable/README.md

 2. Utilization

-    * Got to the explository explorer
+    * Go to the explository explorer

     * Add a new content [jnt:stravaActivity] in the folder /strava-site/contents/strava-activities/